w3f/PSPs/PSPs/drafts/psp-22.md

 ## Summary

-A standard for a fungible token interface for WebAssembly smart contracts.
+A standard for a fungible token interface for WebAssembly smart contracts which run on Substrate's [`contracts` pallet](https://github.com/paritytech/substrate/tree/master/frame/contracts).

 This proposal aims to define the standard fungible token interface for WebAssembly smart contracts, just like [EIP-20](https://github.com/ethereum/EIPs/edit/master/EIPS/eip-20.md) for the Ethereum ecosystem.